|Partner Website:||Click to visit|

 All students accepted to the UK ASB Program, specifically those traveling to Nicaragua, have the option to enroll in EXP 396-172 (1 credit hour).
 All Experiential Education course credits require the completion of a Learning Contract before students may enroll in the course credit.
 Unlike a traditional seated course, students enrolled in EXP 396-172 earn 1 credit per 48 work hours (inclusive of time spent volunteering abroad).
 Students earn credit primarily based upon their completion of a community-based experience (in this case an alternative service break program), inclusive of a reflective culminating assignment.
 For more information about this course, or to begin the process of completing a Learning Contract, please contact Sarah Hermsmeier, UK ASB Advisor and Course Instructor, at email@example.com.

-To apply for the non-credit program please visit Alternative Service Breaks - Nicaragua (non-credit).
+To apply for the non-credit program please visit UK Alternative Service Breaks - Nicaragua (non-credit).

 - Strong Direct Service

 This program is open to undergraduate and graduate students from all academic disciplines who are in good standing with the university.
 Please note, students are only eligible for this program if they have previously applied and been accepted to the UK ASB Program.
 For more information or if you have questions, contact Sarah Hermsmeier, UK ASB Advisor at firstname.lastname@example.org or visit the UK ASB Website.